-The Group loan from financial institutions on December 31, 2021 and 2020.
-According to the requirements of some contracts, the major management staff of the Group should provide a joint guarantee, which is and \$80,000 thousand \$130,000 thousand, respectively.
+The Group loan from financial institutions on December 31, 2022 and 2021.
+According to the requirements of some contracts, the major management staff of the Group should provide a joint guarantee, which were both \$80,000 thousand.

 (2) Compensation of major management staff